vortexmakes/RKH/doc/readme.txt

-First of all, RKH has a set of configuration options related to trace tool facility, which an user that require this feature must be properly configure in the \b rkhcfg.h header file.
+First of all, RKH has a set of configuration options related to trace tool facility, which an user that require this feature must be properly configure in the \c rkhcfg.h header file.

 \li Define the macro \b RKH_TRC_EN \copydetails RKH_TRC_EN
 \li Define the macro \b RKH_TRC_MAX_EVENTS \copydetails RKH_TRC_MAX_EVENTS